Patoss-dyslexia offer parent workshops on their website. These include:

 The cognitive load whilst writing is immense.
 Children with processing differences, memory, spelling and handwriting issues are literally overloaded when it comes to writing.
 How can we help to lighten the load?
 Are handwriting issues simply solved by handing out a pencil grip?

 Reading/Comprehension/Language: How best to support your child at home in a fun way

 Parents often struggle to know how best to support their children with reading and/or comprehension.
 Is it a reading, processing or language difficulty.
 This workshop reveals some of the issues and what to do to support your child.

 Phonological Awareness, Syllable Analysis and Spelling: Ways to improve

 How often do we see children (and adults) who ‘read’ well but struggle with spelling?
 How often do we hear in class: ‘Miss how do you spell?’
 Phonological Awareness and Syllable Awareness provide simple techniques to improve spelling for all!

-Watch out for our Parent and Child Workshops in the New Year.
+Watch out for our Parent and Child Workshops.
 We shall run courses of 5 weekly one hour sessions focusing on: